 Complete characterization of the physicochemical speciation of hydrothermal dissolved iron, as revealed by iron isotopes: Southern East Pacific Rise (GEOTRACES GP16)

-Janelle Steffen, Texas A&M University, Department of Oceanography, College Station, United States, Brent A Summers, University of South Florida, College of Marine Science, St Petersburg, United States, Tim M Conway, University of South Florida, College of Marine Science, St. Petersburg, United States, Robert M Sherrell, Rutgers University, Departments of Marine and Coastal Sciences and Earth and Planetary Sciences, New Brunswick, NJ, United States and Jessica N Fitzsimmons, Texas A&M University College Station, Oceanography, College Station, United States
+Janelle Steffen, Texas A&M University, Department of Oceanography, College Station, United States, Brent A Summers, University of South Florida, College of Marine Science, St Petersburg, United States, Tim M Conway, University of South Florida, College of Marine Science, St. Petersburg, United States, Robert M Sherrell, Rutgers University, Departments of Marine and Coastal Sciences and Earth and Planetary Sciences, New Brunswick, United States and Jessica N Fitzsimmons, Texas A&M University College Station, Oceanography, College Station, United States

 Abstract: